环境影响评估报告

 We can provide preliminary advice on whether an EES is likely to be required for your project.

-Source: Department of Environment, Land, Water and Planning
+Source: Department of Transport and Planning

-See website for a copy of the document “Ministerial Guidelines for Assessment of Environmental Effects under the Environment Effects Act 1978” 7th edition, 2006.
+See website for a copy of the document “Ministerial Guidelines for Assessment of Environmental Effects under the Environment Effects Act 1978” 8th edition, 2023.